Cognigy/WebchatWidget/docs/css-customization.md

 }
 ```
 * *webchat-list-template-global-button*
-This is the global button of the list template, you could change its background color and hover effect.
+This is the global button of the list template,you could change, for example, its background color and also add custom hover effects.
 ```CSS
 [data-cognigy-webchat-root] .webchat-list-template-global-button {
     background-color: #cfb00071;
   }
   [data-cognigy-webchat-root] .webchat-list-template-global-button:hover {
     background-color: #39801071;
   }